 Keep Your Teeth and Gums Healthy

 If anxiety is an issue, maintain good oral hygiene habits.
 Brush twice and floss once a day.
 Schedule regular checkups with your dentist in Chicago and make sure to eat a healthy diet.
-Be sure to let the team from Timberview Family Dentistry be aware of your anxiety disorder.
+Be sure to let the team from Timberview Dentistry be aware of your anxiety disorder.

-If a fear of the dentist is an issue, schedule a time when you will not feel rushed.
+If fear of the dentist is an issue, schedule a time when you will not feel rushed.
 Bring some soothing music and talk to Dr. Storm about any concerns that you may have.